Welcome to Alaskan Klee Kai 101

 The Alaskan Klee Kai is still a relatively new and thus, rare breed of dog.
 For those who are thinking of adding an AKK to the family and for those who are simply curious, this website contains information and resources on the breed.

 The Alaskan Klee Kai to your right is our pup named Kobi.
 Kobi is a 2 year old AKK with a big personality, you will be seeing photos of him throughout the site.
 Please note that all the information supplied on this website comes from our personal experiences with Kobi and from thorough research.
 Meet Kobi the Alaskan Klee Kai.
+We recently hired 12 artists to draw him.
+You can see the dog portraits here!

 About the Alaskan Klee Kai Breed